-We currently have three directors, two of whom are independent.
+We currently have five directors, three of whom are independent.
 Generally, directors are elected annually by our stockholders, and there is no limit on the number of times a director may be elected to office.
-Each director serves until the next annual meeting of stockholders or (if longer) until his or her successor has been duly elected and qualifies.
+Each director serves until the next annual meeting of stockholders or (if longer) until his or her successor has been duly elected and qualified.
+Vacancies on the board of directors may be filled by persons elected by a majority of the remaining directors.
+A director elected by the board of directors to fill a vacancy shall serve until the next annual meeting of stockholders and until his or her successor is elected and qualified.